Coronavirus: Slight fall in number receiving emergency payment

 On Monday, the Government also announced the details of a new tie-up scheme for the fishing fleet arising from the collapse of markets for the industry.

-Under the scheme both inshore trawlers and larger fishing boats will be given the option of tying up for one or two months of the three months starting from June 1st.
+Under the scheme both inshore trawlers and larger fishing boats will be given the option of tying up for one or two months starting from June 1st.

 That has led to a sharp fall in both market demand and also in a drop in sale prices.